 You can usually find thermal imaging services offered by Certified Clinical Thermographers at health care offices that generally advocate more holistic or natural approaches.
 Certified thermographers often come to the providers office, rather than have stand-alone locations.
 The types of offices that host thermography serivices include Chiropractors, MD's, Wellness Centers, Osteopath offices, Acupuncture Centers, Health Food Stores, Medical Spa's, Massage Centers, Herbal Stores, Holistic Dentists, Birthing Centers, Colon Hydrotherapists, Reflexologists, Yoga Centers, Pilates Centers and Nutritional Counseling Centers.

-Expect to pay between $150-$175 or so for a thermal image screening of your breasts.
+Expect to pay $175 for a thermal image screening of your breasts.

 To find a Thermal Imaging Center Near You: